Enamahirah/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Real life project with Machine Learning
+Example of real life project with Machine Learning